Trump, Kim Jong Un sign 'comprehensive' document, vague on specific details

 Trump did not refer to the document as a treaty or agreement.
 He said there will be a press conference in the next few hours.

-“You’ll be seeing everything in a little while,” Trump said “I think both sides will be impressed with the result.”
+“You’ll be seeing everything in a little while,” Trump said, speaking to reporters on Singapore's Sentosa island.
+“I think both sides will be impressed with the result.”

 Kim, who was sitting alongside Trump, said through a translator, “We had a historic meeting and decided to leave the past behind and we are about to sign a historic document.”